List of DuckTales (2017 TV series) episodes: Online shorts

 Welcome to Duckburg!
+(2017)

 Released through the Disney XD YouTube channel ahead of the show's premiere, these shorts spotlight several characters.

-30 Things
+30 Things (2018)

 Recycling an idea used to promote the Disney Channel original movie Zombies, these shorts feature the kids listing off thirty things they like.
 Concurrent with the show's move from Disney XD to the Disney Channel, these and all subsequent shorts were released through the Disney Channel YouTube channel.

-Webby Reacts
+Webby Reacts (2018)

 These shorts are "reaction videos" featuring Webby watching another Disney Channel show.

 The World's Longest Deathtrap!
+(2018)

 This five-part serial sees Webby, Dewey, Louie, Launchpad and Huey caught in an incredibly slow-moving deathtrap.

-Fly
+Fly (2018)

-This was a cross promotional short between Disney and electronic music producer Marshmello using his song "Fly" which he had previously released on March 8, 2018.
+This was a cross promotional short between Disney and electronic music producer Marshmello using his song "Fly", which he had previously released on March 8, 2018.
 The video was simultaneously aired on Disney Channel and released through Marshmello's YouTube channel.

 Dewey Dew-Night!
+(2018)

 Episodes of Dewey's home-made "Dewey Dew-Night!" talk show, as introduced in the episode "Day of the Only Child!"

-Disney Theme Song Takeover
+Disney Theme Song Takeover (2019)

 As part of a promotional campaign, Disney Channel began airing the Disney Theme Song Takeover wherein supporting characters from different shows performed the theme song to the series they were in.

-Top 4 Favorites
+Top 4 Favorites (2019)

 Huey, Dewey, Louie and Webby list off their 4 favorites of various subjects.

-Disney Random Rings
+Disney Random Rings (2020–21)

 Short segments that originated from Big City Greens that feature Disney Channel characters calling one another and set to Adobe Flash animation.

-Chibi Tiny Tales
+Chibi Tiny Tales (2021)

 Disney began releasing new shorts in the Chibi Tiny Tales series, itself loosely based on the Big Chibi 6 The Shorts series.

-This Duckburg Life
+This Duckburg Life (2021)

 A podcast series that followed the series finale of DuckTales.
 A parody of This American Life, and to a certain extent Welcome to Night Vale, Huey Duck hosts a series where he interviews and narrates various strange happenings around Duckburg.